nils-mathieu/piscine-rust/module-01.md

     std::assert
 ```

-Write a **function** that multiplies two numbers together.
-The numbers are given as a list of
+Write a **function** that adds two numbers together.
+The numbers are given as a list of decimal
-decimal digits and may be arbitrarly large.
+digits and may be arbitrarly large.

 ```rust
 fn big_add(a: &[u8], &[u8]) -> Vec<u8>;